 Switzerland is a land rich in stunning places and beautiful cities.
 Sarnen in one of those quiet and serene, yet welcoming and fresh locations for tourists, abundant in various activities.
 The German-speaking Sarnen with a population of just over 10,000 is the capital of Obwalden Canton in the heart of central Switzerland, at the efflux of the Sarner River from the northern end of Lake Sarnen, 20 kilometers southwest of Lucerne.
-The city is not big, but very beautiful with lovely houses and ancient churches, scattered on the sloping hill, gracefully descending into the waters of scenic deeply blue lake, sharing the name with the settlement that is surrounded by majestic mountains and traditionally luxurious Swiss nature.
+The city is not big, but very beautiful with lovely houses and ancient churches, scattered on the sloping hill, gracefully descending into the waters of a scenic deeply blue lake, sharing the name with the settlement that is surrounded by majestic mountains and traditionally luxurious Swiss nature.

-Let’s see what we can learnt about yet another picturesque corner of Central Switzerland that is surrounded by mountain chains and a protected bog and is considered a cross-country skiing Eldorado and a perfect holiday destination!
+Let’s see what we can learn about yet another picturesque corner of Central Switzerland that is surrounded by mountain chains and a protected bog and is considered a cross-country skiing Eldorado and a perfect holiday destination!

-Interesting things about Sarnen
+Interesting facts about Sarnen

 Today Sarnen is on the way to becoming a massive tourist attraction